The Kaleidoscopes repertoire includes genuine folk songs and works by well-known composers in a variety of moods and styles.

 Literacy & Theory

-The Lines & Spaces series is the note-reading companion series to Kaleidoscopes.
+Lines & Spaces is the note-reading companion series to Kaleidoscopes.
+It also includes sight singing in movable-do solfège.

 When begun concurrently with Kaleidoscopes Book 1, students achieve a strong note-reading foundation by the middle of Book 2.